 - Enterprise resource planning ERP software

 What kind of Solderer or Brazer requirements are there?

 What work experience do I need to become a Solderer or Brazer?

 Who Employs Solderers and Brazers?

-Those interested in being a Solderer or Brazer may also be interested in:
+Those thinking about becoming a Solderer or Brazer might also be interested in the following careers:

 Image Credit: US Air Force photo/Airman 1st Class John Linzmeier via Public domain